Updated on June 2023 by Sharon Lewis.

-|1||Saudi Aramco||Saudi Arabia||2305|
+|1||Saudi Aramco||Saudi Arabia||2071|

-1. Saudi Aramco (2222)
+1. Saudi Aramco (2222.SR)

-The largest non-US company and second largest company in the world is Saudi Aramco, a majority state-owned petroleum and natural gas company from Saudi Arabia with a market capitalisation of $2.305 trillion.
-The only company larger than Saudi Aramco is Apple.
-It is the largest oil-producing company in the world, managing over 100 oil and natural gas fields.
-Saudi Aramco is the largest single carbon-producing company in the world.
+The largest non-US company (and also the third largest in the world) is Saudi Aramco, a majority state-owned petroleum and natural gas company from Saudi Arabia with a market capitalization of $2.071 trillion.
+The only companies larger than Saudi Aramco are tech giants Apple and Microsoft.

 2. TSMC (TSM)